 RIO is seeking to fill the position of Chief Investment Officer/Executive Director (CIO/ED).
-This position administers the investment program of the SIB as well as oversees the planning, supervising, and directing of the office operations, under the general direction of the SIB in accordance with governing statutes and board governance policies.
+This position directs the investment program of the SIB as well as oversees the planning, supervising, and directing of the office operations, under the general direction of the SIB in accordance with governing statutes and board governance policies.
 (See Attachment A)

 The SIB has statutory responsibility for the administration of investment programs of several funds, including the TFFR, the Public Employees' Retirement System (PERS), the Workforce Safety and Insurance Fund, Legacy Fund, as well as contractual relationships for investment management for certain political subdivisions.
-The SIB is an 11 person board, chaired by the Lt.
-Governor, and also includes the State Treasurer, the State Insurance Commissioner, the Executive Director of the Workforce Safety & Insurance office designee, the Land Commissioner and three representatives each of PERS and TFFR, appointed by their respective boards.
+The SIB is an 12 person board, chaired by the Lt.
+Governor, and also includes the State Treasurer, the State Insurance Commissioner, the Executive Director of the Workforce Safety & Insurance office designee, the Land Commissioner and three representatives each of PERS and TFFR, appointed by their respective boards, as well as one member of the Legacy and Budget Stabilization Fund advisory board who serves as a non-voting member.
 Professional investment managers, consultants and custodians are retained to assist in the implementation of the investment program.

-The investment program is highly sophisticated with ten asset classes and approximately 125 external investment manager relationships.
-The investments are pooled into two distinct groups, pension and insurance, and include 26 state and local government funds, among them the Legacy Fund, an endowment established in 2010 to be funded by 30% of the State's oil and gas tax revenues.
+The investment program is highly sophisticated with ten asset classes and approximately 165 external investment manager relationships.
+The investments are pooled into three distinct groups, pension, insurance and Legacy Fund, and include 26 state and local government funds, including the Legacy Fund, an endowment established in 2010 to be funded by 30% of the State's oil and gas tax revenues.
 All investments are managed externally.